 "Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified."
 Romans 8:30

 Since God does all the work required to save us and keep us, the option of getting saved and then rejecting our salvation is never given to us.
 From start to finish, God saves us and keeps us and we are eternally secure in Him.
-Eternal Security.
+The amazing grace of God gives saved sinners Eternal Security.

-Predestination means to appoint or ordain beforehand by an unchangeable purpose.
+Predestination means to appoint or ordain beforehand to an unchangeable purpose.

 "For whom he did foreknow, he also did predestinate to be conformed to the image of his Son..."
 Romans 8:29

 Since God predestinated believers to be like Christ and since Christ can never be lost, it is impossible for a believer in Jesus Christ to be lost.
-Eternal Security.
+Are you thankful to God for giving you Eternal Security?

 "It is reported commonly that there is fornication among you...
 I have judged already: to deliver such an one unto Satan for the destruction of the flesh, that the spirit may be saved in the day of the Lord Jesus."
 I Corinthians 5:1-5

 Possessing eternal life and eternal security is not an excuse to sin.
 God does not want us to live sinful lives.
-If we live sinful lives, we face the judgement of God but notice that the judgement of God on believers does not mean losing our salvation.
-The individuals who were judged in I Cor 5:1-5 were still saved.
+If we live sinful lives, we face the judgment of God but notice that the judgment of God on believers does not mean losing our salvation.
+The individuals who were judged in 1 Cor 5:1-5 were still saved.
 Also, see #7 above.
-Eternal Security.
+Only born again Christians have Eternal Security in Jesus.
+Buddhists and Muslims don't have any security.

 "Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ."
 Philippians 1:6